Experimental violation of the Leggett-Garg inequality under decoherence: Results

-These two inequalities are the Wigner type L-G inequalities \cite{Wigner70,Kofler08}.
-In order to experimentally verify these inequalities, the values of $K(t_{1},t_{2})$, $K(t_{2},t_{3})$ and $K(t_{1},t_{3})$ should be measured.
-If we choose $t_{1}$ as the initial time, i.e. $t_{1}=0$, we can conveniently used projective measurement at $t_{2}$ and $t_{3}$ to get $K(t_{1},t_{2})$ and $K(t_{1},t_{3})$.
-It is because the dynamics after $t_{2}$ and $t_{3}$ are not of interest in these two cases.
-While measuring $K(t_{2},t_{3})$, we implement noninvasive measurement at $t_{2}$ and projective measurement at $t_{3}$ so as to strictly follow the original assumption \cite{Leggett85}.
-This can be realized with help of the CNOT gate and the logic circuit is shown in figure \ref{logic}.
-The two-level ancillary state is initially prepared into the ground state $|0\rangle_{a}$.
-The interested physical system with initial state $|\psi\rangle$ evolves in the environment E with operation of U between $t_{1}$ and $t_{2}$, and U$'$ between $t_{2}$ and $t_{3}$.
-At time $t_{2}$, the physical system used as the control qubit is coupled to the ancilla which is used as the target qubit.
-If the state of $|\psi\rangle$ is $|0\rangle$, the ancilla state keeps on $|0\rangle_{a}$ without any change.
-On the other case that the sate $|\psi\rangle$ is $|1\rangle$, the state of the ancilla will be flipped and change to the excited state $|1\rangle_{a}$.
-As a result, by detecting the state of the ancilla, we can know the state of $|\psi\rangle$ at $t_{2}$ without disturbing its subsequent dynamics.
+These two inequalities are the Wigner type L-G inequalities \cite{Wigner70,Kofler08} under the classical realistic description with the two assumptions.
+To experimentally verify them, the values of $K(t_{1},t_{2})$, $K(t_{2},t_{3})$ and $K(t_{1},t_{3})$ should be measured.
+If we choose $t_{1}$ as the initial time, i.e. $t_{1}=0$, we can conveniently used projective measurement at $t_{2}$ or $t_{3}$ to get $K(t_{1},t_{2})$ and $K(t_{1},t_{3})$, because the dynamics after $t_{2}$ or $t_{3}$ are not of interest in these two cases.
+While measuring $K(t_{2},t_{3})$, we implemented a CNOT operation that has the ability to realize noninvasive measurement under the classical realistic description at $t_{2}$ and projective measurement at $t_{3}$.
+Figure \ref{logic} shows the logic circuit.
+The two-level ancillary state was initially prepared into the ground state $0_{a}$.
+The system of interest with initial state $\psi$ (either $0$ or $1$) evolves in the environment E with an operation of U between $t_{1}$ and $t_{2}$ and U' between $t_{2}$ and $t_{3}$.
+At time $t_{2}$, the physical control system was coupled to the ancilla, which was used as the target system.
+If the state of $\psi$ is 0, the ancilla remains in $0_{a}$ without any change.
+Otherwise, the state of the ancilla system will be flipped and changed to the excited state $1_{a}$.
+As a result, by detecting the state of the ancilla, we can know the state of $\psi$ at time $t_{2}$.